Extremal entanglement witnesses: Extremal witnesses

 \section{Extremal witnesses}

 In this section we apply the constraints developed in the previous section to study extremal witnesses.
 We approach the problem through the basic definition that a nonextremal witness is one which can be written as a convex combination of other witnesses.
-In the language of convex sets it is an interior point of a face of $\Sud$ of dimension one or higher.
+In the language of convex sets it is an interior point of a face of $\mathcal{S}_1^{\circ}$ of dimension one or higher.

-In Subsection~\ref{sec:characterizationI} we characterize the extremal witnesses in terms of their zeros.
-In Subsections~\ref{sec:characterization} and~\ref{sec:facesSud} we characterize them in terms of the constraints related to their zeros. and present a search algorithm for finding them numerically.
-The geometrical interpretation of this algorithm is that we start from a given witness, reconstruct the unique face of $\Sud$ of which it is an interior point, go to the boundary of this face, and repeat the process.
-In Subsection~\ref{sec:zerosgeneric} we discuss the expected number of zeros of extremal witnesses.
+In Section~\ref{sec:characterizationI} we characterize the extremal witnesses in terms of their zeros.
+In Sections~\ref{sec:characterization} and~\ref{sec:facesSud} we characterize them in terms of the constraints related to their zeros. and present a search algorithm for finding them numerically.
+The geometrical interpretation of this algorithm is that we start from a given witness, reconstruct the unique face of $\mathcal{S}_1^{\circ}$ of which it is an interior point, go to the boundary of this face, and repeat the process.
+In Section~\ref{sec:zerosgeneric} we discuss the expected number of zeros of extremal witnesses.

 The theorems~\ref{thm:extremecondI} and~\ref{thm:extremecond} give necessary and sufficient conditions for a witness to be extremal, and they are main results of our work.